-We prepare ourselves to applying \rightarrow -Introduction Rule.
+We prepare ourselves to applying $\rightarrow$ -Introduction Rule.
 For this end we make the temporary assumption A.

-Now we use the \rightarrow -Introduction Rule to conclude $B \rightarrow A$ and at the same time eliminate the temporary assumption B. Oops!
+Now we use the $\rightarrow$ -Introduction Rule to conclude $B \rightarrow A$ and at the same time eliminate the temporary assumption B. Oops!
 We do not have B as a temporary assumption, so how can we eliminate it?
 Nothing to worry about.
 No need to eliminate B because the temporary assumption B was never made.
-We have deduced $B \rightarrow A$ from the temporary assumption A, without even using A.
+We have deduced $B \rightarrow A$ from the temporary assumption A: